tracim/tracim/doc/backend/setting.md

 It is possible to connect to Tracim using remote authentification (e.g. the Apache authentication method).
 The idea is that the webserver authenticates the user and then pass the login of the authenticated user through uWSGI environment variables or an HTTP header.

-:heavy_exclamation_mark: When logging in Tracim, if a valid remote user doesn't exist in Tracim, it will be created as a standard user.
+⚠ When logging in Tracim, if a valid remote user doesn't exist in Tracim, it will be created as a standard user.

 To do this, you need to properly configure your webserver in order to do